Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Delete_issue.md

 **Step 1**

-1. Provide the authtoken of the user to whom the ToDo is assigned.
+1. Provide the correct authtoken(in postman) of the user.
-2. Provide the id of the ToDo from the list of the user to whom the ToDo is aasigned.
+2. Fill the mandatory ID field correctly.

 **Expected**

-The desired ToDo should get accepted.
+The desired ToDo should get deleted.